Terms and Conditions

 - Stolen property or items obtained through illegal means

-- Items without proof of legal ownership or authorization to sell
+- Items without proof of legal ownership or authorisation to sell

 - Items subject to recall or safety warnings